kelexel/rstream/README.md

 * FreeBSD 9.x - I am currently running this setup inside a FreeBSD 9.1-prelease jail, and it runs great!
 * nginx (compiled from a recent port tree, with the "nginx-rtmp" module enabled)
-* nginx-rtmp HLS (optional - needs modification of the port's Makefile - see under NGINX_HLS notes)
+* nginx-rtmp HLS (optional - needs modification of the port's Makefile + r779-transparentStream.patch)
 * ffmpeg (optional - if you want transcoding to lower bitrates)
 * that you backup (if any) your previously existing nginx config files located under /usr/local/etc/nginx/* (!!!)